-Modesty and trust gets more important.
-We worked with Senckenberg Natural History Museum to enhance their exhibition “Fascination Variety” and its focal point, a gigantic wall display cabinet presenting 1,138 geological and biological objects.
-In close cooperation with the curator, we focused on developing a streamlined content management system to manage a wealth of extensive information and high-resolution photographs that were featured in three interactive media stations.
-While a clean and modest design was key for the information stations, we created an exciting educational game for younger age-groups.
+Modesty and trust get more important.
+We worked with Senckenberg Natural History Museum to enhance their exhibition “Faszination Vielfalt" (Fascination Variety and its focal point, a gigantic wall display cabinet presenting 1,138 geological and biological objects.
+In close cooperation with curator Thorolf Müller, we focused on developing a streamlined content management system to manage a wealth of extensive information and high-resolution photographs that were featured in three interactive media stations.
+While a clean and modest design was key for the two information stations, we also created an exciting educational game for younger age-groups.

 The Senckenberg Society has been conducting research for 200 years on the variety of animate and inanimate nature.